-As a student assistant at CCAFS, I have been involved in several projects pertaining to the transformation of food systems, and in particular agricultural innovation.
+While working as a student assistant at CCAFS, I was involved in several projects pertaining to the transformation of food systems, and in particular agricultural innovation.
 I have also worked on small-scale projects while growing up in Kenya.

 Pledges made worldwide